adhuliya/ajit-toolchain/README.md

 You can also follow the cleanup script `./clean.sh` to see how each sub-project's build is cleaned up.

+NOTE: Don't invoke any of the following command as a root/sudo user.

 ## Building and Installation